Why Water Conditions Change

 You can still enjoy the beach—just stay on the sand or choose another nearby location.

-🟨 Rip Currents & Undertow
+🟨 Rip Currents & Swim Hazards

 Wind-driven waves on the Great Lakes can create powerful currents—even on days that look calm from shore.